 - Heart benefits – It’s important to separate this particular point from the others because the fact is men are twice as likely to die of a heart attack as women.
 Doctors and researchers believe that at least some of those heart attacks are the direct or indirect result of a lack of vitamin D (5).
 Omega 3 fatty acids, niacin and magnesium are also vital for maintaining heart health in men and any men’s multi you plan on taking should provide generous doses of those nutrients.

 - Additional health benefits – Multivitamins can also play an important role in staving off macular degeneration.
 Macular degeneration is the most common cause of blindness on earth.
 Fortunately, it is possible to slow or even prevent the onslaught of MD by taking a multi that’s rich in antioxidants and minerals.
 Supplemental vitamins may also play a role in reducing the chance of developing cataracts.
 And there is a growing body of evidence that multivitamins may play a role in improving memory in older people (6) and reduce symptoms of depression.
+A multivitamin is also crucial for runners who often have deficiencies in their bodies.

 What Specific Vitamins are Important for Men’s Nutrition?